KenyaChauche/subreddit-classification/README.md

  **Pro Tip:** You can find a good example executive summary [here](https://www.proposify.biz/blog/executive-summary).

- **Pro Tip 2:** When building your webscraper, use the `sleep` function to make time in between your individual requests.
+ **Pro Tip 2:** When hitting Reddit's API, use the `sleep` function to make time in between your individual requests. **THIS IS CRUCIAL**

- **Pro Tip 3:** Build your scraper, and rigorously test it on a few pages to make sure it works before setting it loose on all of Reddit.
-Design your scraper so the data you collect is acceible even after your scraper crashes in the night.

- **Pro tip 4:** Scrape early, scrape often.
-Unlike earlier projects, you're collecting your own data, and you won't be able to even start modeling until you've collected all of this.

-**Pro tip 5:** Save your results to a .csv or .txt file whenever you scrape.
+**Pro tip 3:** Save your results to a .csv or .txt file whenever you scrape.
 If you just keep your results in memory, if you computer crashes or shuts off, or you accidentally close your Jupyter notebook, you'll lose your data.

 ---